sharetribe/flex-docs/src/docs/tutorial-rental/Introduction to Rental tutorial/index.md

 We will focus exclusively on using the no-code settings of The New Sharetribe throughout this tutorial.
-Our step-by-step instructions will navigate you through the process of configuring your marketplace via the Console.
+Our step-by-step instructions will navigate you through the process of configuring your marketplace in Console.
 Please note that all work will be carried out in your marketplace's Test environment.